daudsemab/daudsemab/README.md

 ## Hi! 👋

-I am Daud Semab, energetic for solving Real World Problems using Computer Science.
+I am Daud Semab, energetic for solving real world problems using Computer Science.

-- 🌱 SKILLS: Frontend Web Dev.

 - 🆓 When time permits, I like to do Personal photography for fun or peace of mind.